selfcustody/krux/docs/getting-started/usage/setting-a-coordinator-and-signing.en.md

     - Check the wallet cosigners.
     - Save the descriptor on an SD card (useful if you initially loaded it from QR codes).

-    It is crucial to have a backup of this descriptor to recover your wallet in case one of the cosigners is lost.
+    Having a backup of descriptors is essential for recovering your wallet.

 ## Step 4: Verify Addresses